oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

    a) In the **Discount** list, select the level that the discount targets:

-      * *Order* --- The discount applies to the total order amount,
+      * *Order Total* --- The discount applies to the total order amount,
-      * *Line Item* --- The discount applies to the line item total,
+      * *Order Line Item* --- The discount applies to the line item total,
-      * *Buy X Get Y* --- The price of certain quantity of the line items (up to Y) may be discounted when they are ordered in bulk (more than X), or
+      * *Buy X Get Y (Same Product)* --- The price of certain quantity of the line items (up to Y) may be discounted when they are ordered in bulk (more than X), or
       * *Shipping* ---  The discount applies to shipping.

    b) In the **Type** list, select whether the discount type should be represented by a fixed amount (e.g. - 10USD) or a certain percent (5%) off the item price.